 Don’t panic!
-Unlike traditional diets, which don’t leave wiggle room for life’s greatest pleasures—like family dinners out, the Nutrisystem plan was designed to work with your lifestyle.
+Unlike traditional diets, which don’t leave wiggle room for life’s greatest pleasures like dinners out, the Nutrisystem weight loss plan was designed to work with your lifestyle.
 We acknowledge that there will be times you’ll want to go out to eat or go to a party.
 Our goal is not to deprive you, but rather to guide you toward the healthiest choices in these situations.
 Not only will that help you stay on track toward your weight loss goals, it will teach you healthy habits for life—the key to maintaining your weight loss.

 1. Plan Ahead